bostanSergei/bostanSergei/README.md

 <h3 align="center">Hi there, I'm Segrey - beginning python developer<img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"></h3>

 <p>I'm 34 years old.
-In the near future I see myself as a backend developer and am actively working on it every day.
+In the near future I see myself as a backend developer and I'm actively working on it every day.
 Here is a list of languages and technologies I know:</p>
 <ul>
     <li>Python</li>